InteVleminckx/NetBridge/README.md

         # lists, tuples, sets, and dicts will be extends with the given data.
 Other values will be overriden
         data, info = update_state(self.client, {"key of the member": False, "other key": [1, 2, 3]})
 ```

+## Examples

+install the requirements.txt and install netbridge with the setup.py.

+Then run examples/client/dearpygui_app.py and examples/server/pygame_app.py as two different scripts.